Maritime 2022 Review (3) – Security ramps up in GoG

 Frances was exempted from any legal consequences due to his medical condition and the fact that charges against the other three suspected pirates had been dropped, according to his lawyer Jesper Storm Thygesen, speaking to Reuters news agency here.
 Frances will remain in custody until both sides have decided whether to appeal against the verdict.
 We will continue to monitor the case.

-Crude Oil Theft, Pipeline Security Contracts, Piracy and Elections – A Perfect Storm of Drivers of Instability
+Oil Theft, Pipeline Security, Piracy & Elections: Drivers of Instability

 Oil Theft and Economic Strain